BlackDeath12/Simple433Reciever/README.md

-Simple 433hz radio receiver protocol that checks if a binary code is received by a radio module that outputs digital/binary signals.
+Simple 433mhz radio receiver protocol that checks if a binary code is received by a radio module that outputs digital signals.
 Based on the Manchester Code.

 Intended for receiving simple radio signals using microcontrollers.